Indian Child Welfare Social Worker

 While performing the duties of this job, the employee is regularly required to talk or hear; the employee is frequently required to stand, walk, sit, use hands to finger, handle, or feel and reach with hands and arms.
 The employee is occasionally required to climb or balance, stoop, kneel, crouch or crawl and taste or smell.
 The employee must occasionally lift and/or move up to 50 pounds.
 Specific vision abilities required for this job include close vision, distance vision and peripheral vision.

-The successful candidate must: Be on-call 24 hours a day, 7 days a week, on a rotating schedule, and pass a background check.
+The successful candidate must: Be on-call 24 hours a day, 7 days a week, on a rotating schedule.

 As per employee handbook, no person shall hold a case load that requires direct case management or supervision of an immediate family member.